Things to do in Doncaster

 Diverse shopping opportunities

 Doncaster market has been at the centre of the town for hundreds of years and continues to be a firm favourite with locals.
-A full market is held on Tuesdays, Fridays and Saturdays, where you’ll find more than 400 stalls throughout the square and the 19th century Corn Exchange.
+A full market is held on Tuesdays, Fridays and Saturdays, where you’ll find more than 400 stalls throughout the square and inside the 19th century Corn Exchange.
 The fish market draws shoppers from far and wide and is famous for its fresh seafood and shellfish.

 Lakeside Village is a little over 2 miles outside the town centre, where you’ll find more than 45 outlet stores including Next, GAP and M&S. There are often special events including free crazy golf and a Santa’s Grotto at Christmas.
 It’s also right next to Doncaster Lakeside, perfect for a stroll once you’ve finished shopping.